Posted by Vidisco Expert, March 02, 2022

 Not only is it required, but NDT can also save companies a lot of headaches.
 NDT testing detects cracks in pipelines, welding issues, surface corrosion, and other material flaws.
 It can also measure pipe wall thickness, which could change over time due to pressure during use.
 DR NDT is a non-invasive examination method that provides important data about pipes.

-There are many methods of conducting NDT inspection.
+There are many NDT methods for conducting inspections.
 Inspectors can use Visual NDT, by inspecting the pipes with their own eyes, a flashlight, or a camera.
-There is also Ultrasonic NDT, which uses high-frequency ultrasonic sound waves to detect internal flaws.
-Electromagnetic NDT is another method that uses electrical currents for examination.
+There is also Ultrasonic testing, which uses high-frequency ultrasonic sound waves to detect internal flaws.
+Electromagnetic NDT is another method that uses electrical currents and magnetic particles for examination.
 Another method is digital radiography (DR), which uses gamma or x-ray technology to generate photographs of piping.
 Each method has its own benefits and challenges, so every oil and gas company must decide what works best for them.

 Digital Radiography (DR NDT / X-Ray)